This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp Chamomile essential oil (optional)

-This recipe calls for a Tablespoon of calendula-infused sweet almond oil and the instructions for making it are below.
+This recipe calls for calendula-infused sweet almond oil and the instructions for making it are below.
 Please note that you could use any light oil to make this addition to the recipe including grapeseed oil, cold-pressed sunflower oil, or olive oil.
 The important thing is that you infuse it with high quality calendula petals.
 You can grow them yourself or purchase them from a reputable herb seller.